Fresno Pedestrian Accident Lawyer

 - Spinal cord injury (e.g., full or partial paralysis)

 - Lacerations to your face and body

-As you can see, the injuries suffered by pedestrians can be catastrophic and potentially life-changing.
-This will likely result in you racking up thousands of dollars in medical bills all while not being able to work due to the severity of your bodily injuries.
+As you can see, the injuries suffered by pedestrians can be potentially life-changing.
+This will likely result in you racking up thousands of dollars in medical bills while not working due to the severity of your bodily injuries.
 The end result means you can be left struggling and damaged.
-This includes damage to your finances, damages to your body, and damage to your mental health and well-being.
+This includes damage to your finances, damage to your body, and damage to your mental health and well-being.

-If the driver’s conduct was particularly egregious or shocking, it may be possible to ask a court to award you punitive damages.
-These may be ordered by a court to punish the defendant for their deplorable conduct and send a signal to the community at large that such behavior carries severe consequences.
-The amount of punitive damages you could potentially recover can range from between three and nine times the amount you are awarded in compensatory damages (i.e., your medical expenses, lost wages, and pain and suffering damages).
+If the driver's conduct was particularly egregious or shocking, it might be possible to ask a court to award you punitive damages.
+A court may order these to punish the defendant for their deplorable conduct and signal to the community that such behavior carries severe consequences.
+The amount of punitive damages you could recover can range from three to nine times the amount you are awarded in compensatory damages (i.e., your medical expenses, lost wages, and pain and suffering damages).

-In a personal injury lawsuit, the plaintiff (i.e., you) are required to prove your claim and submit sufficient evidence indicating that the defendant (i.e., the driver that hit you) was negligent.
-In the legal world, negligence basically means that someone took action, or failed to take action, that a reasonable person would have done when confronted with similar circumstances.
-To establish the driver’s negligence, your Fresno pedestrian accident attorney needs to meet these four elements:
+In a personal injury lawsuit, you must prove your claim and submit sufficient evidence indicating that the other driver was negligent.
+In the legal world, negligence means that someone took or failed to take action that a reasonable person would have done when confronted with similar circumstances.
+To establish the driver's negligence, your Fresno pedestrian accident attorney needs to meet these four elements:

 - The driver owed a duty of care to you.